 Multiple areas: £300 – £500

-how natural the results look
+how natural the results appear

-trust in the doctor
+trust in the practitioner

 communication and expectation management